python-namibia/python-namibia.github.io-2016/_schedule/talks/barry.md

 duration: 45 minutes
 ---

-I would like to introduce the use of Websockets for distributed messaging and computing.
-Particularly the interoperability between dissimilar technologies & platforms facilitated by the use of Websockets.
+I'll introduce the use of WebSockets for distributed messaging and computing, particularly the interoperability between dissimilar technologies and platforms that WebSockets makes possible.

-My presentation will demonstrate the utilization of Websockets to communicate between clients implemented in the Go language, running on a Windows platform and a server instance implemented in Python 3 and running on a Linux platform.
-Variations on the options for communication will include the use of serialization protocols such as Message Pack) and JSON both text-based and raw binary streams.

-I would also like to demonstrate the ease with which a simple browser-based chat application can be implemented using Websockets with JavaScript on the client (browser) side and Python on the server side.
+I'll include practical demonstrations, and show how quick and easy it can be to implement a simple browser-based chat application using JavaScript and Python.